Do we know what causes oral cavity and oropharyngeal cancers?

 This damage can cause certain genes (for example, those in charge of starting or stopping cell growth) to malfunction.
 Abnormal cells can begin to build up, forming a tumor.
 With additional damage, the cells may begin to spread into nearby tissue and to distant organs.

 In human papilloma virus (HPV) infections, the virus causes cells to make 2 proteins known as E6 and E7.
 When these are made, they turn off some genes that normally help keep cell growth in check.
 Uncontrolled cell growth may in some cases lead to cancer.
 When HPV DNA is found in the tumor cells, especially in non-smokers who drink little or no alcohol, HPV is thought to be the likely cause of the cancer.

 Some people inherit DNA mutations (changes) from their parents that increase their risk for developing certain cancers.
 But inherited oncogene or tumor suppressor gene mutations are not believed to cause very many cancers of the oral cavity or oropharynx.

-For some oral cavity and oropharyngeal cancers, there is no clear cause.
+Some oral cavity and oropharyngeal cancers have no clear cause.
 Some of these cancers may be linked to other, as of yet unknown risk factors.
 Others may have no external cause — they may just occur because of random DNA mutations inside a cell.